llinda/pixelpy/README.md

 Hopefully it'll make your life easier.

-##Features
-- Label as many images as you want
-- Label as many sections within the images as you want
-- Label as rectangles or ovals
-- Instructions can be different for each image
-- Saves coordinate information in computer-readable format

 ##Configuration
-Before you can use PixelPy, you have to figure configure it to work with the directories you want.
-It's pretty easy to configure...
-I've included a sample configuration file that works with the included sample.
+Before you can use PixelPy, you have to configure it to work the way you want.

-You can label as many images as you want by specifying them in the config.
-You can also choose to label more than one section within each image.
+This is super easy to do, and I've included a sample configuration file that works with the included sample (cfg.py).
+You'll want to change the config file slightly so that it uses the images and instructions that you want for your task.

 ##Usage